Focus on fibre

 Convenience definitely plays a part elsewhere too.
 With our increasingly hectic lifestyles, it’s ever harder to find time to prepare healthy, whole food snacks and meals.

 And the general trend to more convenient, processed food is exacerbated by diets focused on lower carb dishes.
-This often results in less fibre being consumed.
+Which often results in less fibre being consumed.
 We’re all for ditching bad carbs like free sugars and refined grains.
 But it’s essential not to neglect the good ones, which include fruit and veg!

 What can we do about it?

-Such processed fibres have benefits in that they’re particularly high in prebiotics.
+These processed fibres have benefits in that they’re particularly high in prebiotics.
 But they’re high FODMAP , so can cause digestive distress.
 And there’s little evidence that adding them to food has the same effect as eating foods naturally high in fibre .

-Even companies using processed fibres state that they shouldn’t be used as a replacement for whole foods high in fibre
+“Even companies using processed fibres state that they shouldn’t be used as a replacement for whole foods high in fibre”

 Indeed, the American Institute for Cancer Research believes you shouldn’t view chicory root / inulin as healthy alternatives to whole foods.
 Because whole foods give you not only fibre, but also a vast selection of phytochemicals.
 Even companies using processed fibres state that they shouldn’t be used as a replacement for whole foods high in fibre .

 Putting it bluntly, the Center for Science in the Public Interest comments that “The food industry has hijacked the advice to eat more fiber by putting isolated, highly processed fiber into what are essentially junk foods”.
 Dr. David Ludwig of the Harvard School of Public Health adds: “Highly processed snack bars typically contain combinations of processed starch and added sugar.
 They’re low in vitamins and minerals…Just adding isolated fiber back in does not cover up for those nutritional deficiencies” .